 Church of Christ Pantocrator was turned into a mosque after the conquest of Istanbul.
 The mosque was dedicated to Molla Zeyrek, one of the leading religious scholars of the Sultan Mehmed II period.
 Zeyrek Mosque was closed in 2009 for renovation and opened to visitors again in 2019.

-If you want to take pictures of the Church of Christ Pantocrator, I suggest you go to the steel-made subway bridge in Golden Horn.
+If you want to take pictures of the Church the Monastery of Christ Pantocrator, I suggest you go to the steel-made subway bridge in Golden Horn.
 The most beautiful place where the church can be watched with all its majesty is this bridge.

 Monastery of Christ Pantocrator Facts by Serhat Engul